 Walk Through Old Seoul

 Seoul is an eclectic mix of both old and new.
 To immerse yourself in one of the city’s last remaining traditional neighborhoods and Korean culture, spend a day wandering the streets of Bukchon Hanok Village.
 The village is tucked between two of the city’s historical places, and the area dates back to the Joseon Dynasty.
 The traditional Korean houses, hanok, have been reconstructed and preserved.
-These are now being used as upscale boutiques, cafés, and some traditional-style guesthouses.
+These are now in use as upscale boutiques, cafés, and some traditional-style guesthouses.
 As the village is located on the steep hillsides of the northern part of Seoul, you can see some great views of the city.

 Explore Imperial Seoul

 Much of modern Korea is shaped by the legacy of the Joseon Dynasty dominion in the peninsula.
 During the 500 years of their rule, various kings constructed five palaces in Seoul (capital of the Kingdom of Joseon), and all five are still standing.
-All the five palaces are clustered around the Seoul City Hall and the general business district.
+All five palaces are around the Seoul City Hall and the general business district.
 These include Gyeongbokgung, Gyeonghuigung, Deoksugung, Changgyeonggung, and Changdeokgung.
 Gyeongbokgung is the oldest, dating back to 1395, which served as the main royal palace.
-It is almost entirely reconstructed in the 19th century after the Japanese occupation.
+It was almost entirely reconstructed in the 19th century after the Japanese occupation.